21 July 2020

 Let’s make a REST API with Deno!
 A closer look at Node’s alternative

 I’m going to use Deno to write a simple app for user management.
-The app is going to include features such as logging in, registrations and token generation with native Deno libraries.
-If you are not familiar with what Deno is, start by reading this Deno vs Node comparison article.
+The app will include features such as logging in, registrations, and token generation with native Deno libraries.
+If you are unfamiliar with what Deno is, start by reading this Deno tutorial article.

 If you’re good to go, let’s get started!

 I’m going to use the Oak middleware as my HTTP server, but to give it a more modern feel, I’m also going to take advantage of the Oak-based Dactyl framework.
 I need to create my first controller.
 It’s called UserController.ts and it’s located in the controllers directory.
 It returns a list of users.

 I used the decorators made available in Dactyl:

 @Controller(“/users”) – routing prefix is set in the argument

 @Get(“/”) – with this, I configured routing for the method